-- " ASCI 1002H: Arts and Science II: Case Studies A continuation of Arts and Science I, this course further develops methods of interdisciplinary enquiry by focusing on a specific human-made object (e.g., the wheel) as technology and metaphor.
+" ASCI 1002H: Arts and Science II: Case Studies

+A continuation of Arts and Science I, this course further develops methods of interdisciplinary enquiry by focusing on a specific human-made object (e.g., the wheel) as technology and metaphor.
 Integrates perspectives from various disciplines such as history, science and technology studies, philosophy, sociology, literary studies, and the visual and performing arts.
-Excludes ASCI 1000Y. - " ASCI 2000H: Methods and Communication Focuses on inquiry-based learning and provides an overview of techniques, analytical strategies, data analyses, and other methods relevant to research in the humanities, social sciences, and the sciences.
-A specific issue is chosen annually and examined through different disciplinary approaches.
-Prerequisite: 70% or higher in ASCI 1001H and 1002H (or 1000Y).
-Only open to students enrolled in the BAS program, or by permission of instructor. - " ASCI 3000H: Case Studies in Arts and Science Perspectives from the social sciences, humanities, and science will be used to explore some of the history, social implications, scientific and medical applications, and ongoing controversies in evolutionary biology over the last 150 years.
+Excludes ASCI 1000Y.

+" ASCI 2001H: Case Studies in Arts and Science

+Perspectives from the social sciences, humanities, and science will be used to explore some of the history, social implications, scientific and medical applications, and ongoing controversies in evolutionary biology over the last 150 years.
 Students will analyze and assess methods of reasoning and argumentation and will develop skills in communication and debate.
+Prerequisite: 4.0 university credits or permission of the coordinator.
+Excludes ASCI 3000H.

+" ASCI 3001H: Arts and Science Colloquium

-Prerequisite: 70% or higher in ASCI 2000H or 2780H.
-Only open to students enrolled in the BAS program, or by permission of instructor. - " ASCI 4000Y: Communicating Knowledge Students will engage in independent research and investigation and subsequently communicate that research-both within and between disciplines-to a variety of audiences.
+Students will engage in independent research and investigation and subsequently communicate that research-both within and between disciplines-to a variety of audiences.
 Emphasis will be on how to communicate clearly and succinctly, how to develop a storyline, and how to determine whether material is appropriate to the audience.
-Prerequisite: 70% or higher in ASCI 3000H.
-Only open to students enrolled in the BAS program, or by permission of instructor.
+Prerequisite: 4.0 university credits including 70% or higher in ASCI 2001H, or permission of the coordinator.
+Excludes ASCI 4000Y.